 Parents should provide the Head Teacher with sufficient information about their child's health care needs and treatment.
 Where necessary, this information should be updated annually or more frequently if there is a change in circumstances.
 Where there is concern about whether the school can meet the pupil's needs or where the parents' expectations appear unreasonable, the Head Teacher should seek advice from the school nurse or doctor and, if required, the Head of Education.

 Allergies

-A significant number of children and young people in our schools have allergies and it is important that parents keep the school fully informed on these matters.
+Many children in our schools have allergies, and it is crucial for parents to keep the school informed about these conditions.